MolBIFFM/diana/README.md

 ## References

-The configuration files in this repository refer to data sets as supplemented with the following publications which examine host response to infection by [*Salmonella Typhimurium*](configuration/salmonella.json), [SARS-CoV-2](configuration/sars-cov-2.json), and [*Shigella flexneri*](configuration/shigella.json):
+The configuration files in this repository specify workflows for data sets as supplemented with the following publications which examine differential phosphorylation or ubiquitination of host proteins in response to infection by [*Salmonella Typhimurium*](configuration/salmonella.json), [SARS-CoV-2](configuration/sars-cov-2.json), and [*Shigella flexneri*](configuration/shigella.json):